 QUESTION: I have a few questions, if you have time to answer.
 Any info or advice would be really helpful.
 1. Can you choose the dimensions and paper stock of the book?
 2. How do you submit the work once the text and illustrations are finished?
 3. How do you get an ISBN and copyright?
 4. How does distribution work?
 Can u choose where you distribute?
 5. How many copies will be distributed?
 6. How does profit work?
 7. Where do you start?
 Do you know of good self publishing companies?
 Are there Jewish ones that I can submit to?
 Thanks!

-DISCLAIMER: this post is really only about publishing children’s books with Jewish publishers, who are for the most part more “heimish” than the other publishing houses out there.
+DISCLAIMER: this post is really only about publishing children’s books with Jewish publishers.
 If you are looking to publish a book for the general public, then this post will probably not be helpful, as the process is often more complex.

 Submitting Your Book to Jewish Publishers